 Who is an Orthopaedic?

 An Orthopaedic surgeon is a physician devoted to the diagnosis, treatment, prevention and rehabilitation of injuries, disorders and diseases of the body's musculoskeletal system.
 This system includes bones, joints, ligaments, muscles, nerves and tendons.

 Conditions treated under Orthopaedics

-- Joint Replacement Surgery: Joint Replacement Surgery is a procedure in which parts of a damaged joint are replaced with a prosthesis.
+- Joint Replacement Surgery: Joint Replacement Surgery is a procedure in which parts of a damaged joint are replaced with prosthesis.
 The prosthesis is usually made from metal, ceramic or plastic.
 It easily replicates the movement of a healthy joint.
-Joint replacement surgery is performed on the knee, hip, wrist, ankle, elbow and shoulder.
+Joint replacement surgery is performed on knee, hip, wrist, ankle, elbow and shoulder.
 The most commonly performed ones include hip and knee replacements.

 - Total Knee Replacement Surgery: Also known as Knee Arthroplasty.
-If a patient’s knee has a serious damage by arthritis or because of an injury, it becomes difficult for them to perform everyday activities, such as climbing stairs or walking.
+If a patient’s knee has a serious damage by arthritis or because of any injury, it becomes difficult for them to perform everyday activities, such as climbing stairs or walking.
 After a period, they may even begin to feel pain while sitting or lying down.
 Doctors at first advise to go for a medication and if medications prove no longer to be helpful, the doctor may advise the patient to undergo a total knee replacement surgery.
 It is a safe procedure that helps in pain relief, corrects leg deformity and helps the patient resume normal activities.

 There are four steps to a total knee replacement surgery: -